jetaggart/stream-encrypted-chat/README.md

 both at the same time.
 These will be used later to both encrypt messages from the sender and verify messages from the other user.

-## 6. Sender encrypts message and sends it via Stream
+## Step 6.
+Sender encrypts message and sends it via Stream
 We have everything we need to send a secure, end-to-end encrypted message via Stream.
 First we need to show the user the chat room: